charlieanna/pushofy/README.md

 timetable_hash['push'] = entries_hash
 ```

-and devices are all the unique ids you get from the database.
+where devices are all the unique ids you get from the database.

 You can also use the website to store your certificate for you in case of APNS and the register id in case of GCM.
 You only have to go and create an account for yourself.